-During our research for our IMTFI project on money in Haiti,17 Heather Horst, Espelencia Baptiste and Erin Taylor observed people send money via boats that take nine hours to travel between two towns, running just twice per week, rather than using Western Union.
+During our research for our IMTFI project on money in Haiti, Heather Horst, Espelencia Baptiste and Erin Taylor observed people send money via boats that take nine hours to travel between two towns, running just twice per week, rather than using Western Union.xxi

 Although the boats are a slow way to send money, the service is free.
 Nor did customers quickly shift to sending money via their mobile phones once Digicel TchoTcho was introduced.

 However, given Digicel's lack of promotion for their mobile money service in those early days, it is possible that the lag in shift to electronic was at least partly due to a lack of knowledge about the product.
 Moreover, knowing about a product requires knowing more than that it exists: people also need to be empowered to use it.
-Maarten Boute, CEO of Digicel Haiti when mobile money was introduced, commented that
+Maarten Boute, CEO of Digicel Haiti when mobile money was introduced, commented:

 "Our main lesson learned is how difficult it is to educate customers...When we launched the service we assumed it would be something like selling a mobile phone, where you stick a mobile phone into someone's hand and almost anyone can start using it quite quickly because it's very easy to understand.
-With a mobile banking service or a mobile money service it's not quite that easy."18
+With a mobile banking service or a mobile money service it's not quite that easy." xxii

 Boute has a point.
 While it is difficult to pinpoint a reason why Haitians may be slow to adopt mobile money, it is perfectly feasible that, unlike in the case described by Servon, financial or technological literacy may be a primary driving force.
 If people lack knowledge, they cannot make the choice to use or avoid particular financial products.

 This is why governments, central banks, industry bodies, service providers, and NGOs around the world invest in financial literacy programs.
 Indeed, regulatory bodies in particular tend to focus on financial literacy as a vehicle for promoting consumer choice and also consumer protection.

-17 See our 2010 and 2011 reports: http://www.imtfi.uci.edu/imtfi haiti money transfer project

-18 Quoted in "Overselling mobile money in Haiti" by Tate Watkins, Haiti Rewired, 11 June 2012, http://haitirewired.wired.com/profiles/blog/show?id=4920407%3ABlogPost %3A77664&commentId=4920407%3AComment%3A78008&xg_source=activity.
+The effect of trust on product uptake

 When information is not available, or when consumers do not take the time to review the information that exists, decisions tend to be made on trust.

 This is something that retail banks know well.
 For hundreds of years they have cultivated an image of stability and conservatism to convince depositors that they are placing their money (and their debts) in good hands.

 The annual reports of banks emphasize the creation and extension of "customer loyalty" as a primary goal.
 Of course, the reasons why consumers stay with the same providers may have nothing at all to do with how much they trust or like banks.

-Rather, research suggests that banks are some of the most unpopular businesses around, and people stay with the same bank for years or decades because they consider all banks to be universally untrustworthy, so there is little potential advantage in switching.
+Rather, research suggests that people stay with the same bank for years because they think that all banks and current accounts are the same, so there is little potential advantage in switching.

-Some smaller banks have attempted to rebrand in such a way that they are seen more as providers of consumer services than as actual banks.
+Some smaller banks have attempted to re-brand in such a way that they are seen more as providers of consumer services than as actual banks.
 In the UK, Virgin Money, which has a retail banking license, is attempting to capitalize on its image as a company that provides a range of services to slough off the negativity associated with banking.
 As such, they attempt to emulate the images presented by non-bank providers, which are not generally laden with this history of distrust.

 This gives them a potential advantage over traditional banks when it comes to taking a market share in payments.
 The characteristics and branding of products such as Mpay or Paypal align them more with consumer services than with banking processes.
-In Haiti, Digicel boast an extraordinary popularity that we had never observed with any other company.
-During our fieldwork, people told us things like "God sent Digicel to save Haiti" and "Digicel should be President of Haiti."19 This gives them a clear edge when it comes to expanding their services into consumer finance, so long as they can solve the problem of information.